-The Polar Bear Swim in White Rock is hosted by the Rotary Clubs of White Rock & South Surrey.
+The Polar Bear Plunge in White Rock is hosted by the Rotary Clubs of White Rock & South Surrey.
 In its 48th year, in 2018 the swimming started at noon and ran for about an hour (although nobody stays in the water for anywhere near that full length of time).

 For more information click White Rock Polar Bear Swim.